-A major focus for me is to understand when and how reward-associated cues become potent triggers that elicit craving, relapse and consumption, especially striking in cases of addiction and eating disorders.
+A major focus for me is to understand when and how reward-associated cues become potent triggers that elicit craving, relapse and consumption.
 Reward cues are a chief cause of addictive relapse, yet the same cues can be motivationally impotent at other times.
 The key lies in the response to cues of brain mesocorticolimbic systems of incentive motivation, and the response of those brain systems can vary across time.
 My current work uses optogenetic stimulation techniques to elevate mesocorticolimbic reactivity in ways that amplify the motivational impact of reward cues, making the cues more attractive.
 Other recent work has used natural physiological appetites and natural junk-food induction of obesity to intensify the incentive salience of relevant reward cues via natural stimulation of mesocorticolimbic systems.
 These findings together provide insights towards treating disorders such as drug addiction, gambling, and eating disorders including obesity.
-In the sections below, I discuss some of my main recent findings and future directions.